 Setting Boundaries that Protect What is Important to You

-The second part is even harder, I think than the first.
+The second part is even harder, I think, than the first part.
 It’s much easier to figure out what you value and what is important to you regarding scheduling, time management, money management, etc. It’s way harder to enforce it when you get peer pressure about this issue.

 Saying no is hard for me.
 I grew up without the ability to say no to anyone, but a simmering bitterness over feeling used.
 Total People Pleaser.
 Every mistake and every regret I have I feel l can trace back to doing something I didn’t necessarily want to do or knew was wrong to do, but I didn’t want to upset someone.